ctomni231/cwtactics/src/com/jslix/io/README.md

 ### JavaScript

-- [ ] A function that'll get all the elements of JSON into an array (have no idea how this'll be formed yet)
+- [x] A function that'll get all the elements of JSON into an array

 ### Java

-- [ ] A function that'll get all the elements of JSON into an array (have no idea how this'll be formed yet)
+- [x] A function that'll get all the elements of JSON into an array